MalayAgarwal-Lee/RSS-Collector/README.md

 Enter this script.
 Here, I use the feedparser, smtplib and email modules to create a text file containing content from two Python blogs and mail them to myself.
 So long, Google dependency!

+Other than getting Data Science related news, I also enjoy reading psychological articles on relationships.
+So, that too is included here.

 In the version under the master branch, I compiled the headlines and the links from each blog into a text file.
 Here, I am compiling them into an HTML file in order to make all the links directly accessible from the file itself.
 Open the file in a browser and you'll see the utility.